Tracking parameters explained

 utm_term / utm_content

-These parameters are often click or campaign IDs from platforms and tools:
+These parameters are often click or attribution IDs from platforms/tools:

 fbclid